Last updated July 2026

 Where to Learn More

-Fish & Game — Whanganui Fisheries provides regulations, licence requirements and seasonal information for trout fishing in the estuary zone.
+Fish & Game Whanganui Fisheries: detailed regulations, access points and seasonal information for the estuary trout and kahawai fishery.

 Frequently Asked Questions